fjbarreto/Artificial-Intelligence-Master-Assignments/README.md

-# Master's Artificial Intelligence Assignments
+# Master Degree in Artificial Intelligence Assignments
 This repository contains the following projects:

 - Automatic Steel Defects classification and localization with deep learning<br /><br />